mikeshardmind/wakfu-utils/readme.md

 as some issues may be wakforge specific.

+### Why can't we do better than a heuristic for stat minimums?
+Can't we determine on a per-slot basis the required ap, mp, wp, and range at least?

+Theoretically, we could.
+In practice, this isn't feasible

+See misc/better_than_heuristic_counterexample.py for an implementation and then note that it takes longer to run that, which only generates per slot stat possibilities than it does to run the current solver with a heuristic model

 ### Versioning

 Entrypoints intended for use by other code will be kept in a fashion considered non-breaking based on known use